MAT185: Linear Algebra

 As mentioned earlier, practice is necessary for success in MAT185.
 Solving a variety of problems will help you learn different problem-solving methods.
 You will become more comfortable with proofs and will build your linear algebra intuition – both critical in this course.

 In this course, your main job is connecting different facts and theorems to prove and disprove statements.
-It’s a good idea to have a cheat sheet where you’ve written down the main theorems for quick reference.
-Physically organizing and writing down theorems and equations will also help you get them straight in your head and understand how they connect.
+Physically organizing and writing down theorems and equations will help you get organized in your head and understand how they connect.

-Linear Algebra is not a new subject.
-There are a lot of online videos and tools to help you learn it.
-If you have trouble understanding a concept, look online for another perspective on it.
-The great thing about Linear Algebra is there are several ways of understanding it.
-Sometimes a physical, geometric interpretation makes the most sense.
-Other times, equations will just work in your head.
+Linear algebra is not a new subject.
+If you have trouble understanding a concept, there are a lot of online resources through which you can gain intuition and look for different perspectives.
+These different interpretations are what make linear algebra great: sometimes a physical, geometric interpretation makes the most sense.
+Other times, equations will just congregate together in your head.
 Experiment and find out what’s best for you.

 • This course will give you lots of problem-solving experience.
 Linear algebra is a very abstract and general topic in math; there are often many ways to approach a problem, and you’ll get to experiment with this.

-• Linear Algebra is applied all over engineering and science.
+• Linear algebra has applications all over engineering and science.
 For example, most circuit problems are solved using matrices.
-In physics, quantum mechanics makes use of special matrices to determine what is possible for a particle.
+Quantum mechanics make use of special matrices to determine what is possible for a particle.
 In computer science, vectors can be used in gaming and graphics.
-You will be using a lot of linear algebra principles for working in artificial intelligence, robotics and machine learning.
-Linear algebra is a useful and necessary tool for any field you’re interested in.
+Google uses eigenvectors to determine the ranking of pages in a search.
+Linear algebra is a necessary tool for robotics, machine learning, and for any field you’re interested in